dennisprangle/LFexamples/README.md

 The cosmology model simulator in [Lin and Kilbinger](http://arxiv.org/abs/1506.01076) uses the publicly available [CAMELUS algorithm](https://github.com/Linc-tw/camelus).

 * **Sunyaev-Zeldovic cluster formation**.
 This cosmological process can be simulated using the [numcosmo](http://www.nongnu.org/numcosmo/) python library.
-For details see [Ishida et al](http://www.sciencedirect.com/science/article/pii/S2213133715000748) who analyse this as an example of their [cosmoabc](https://pypi.python.org/pypi/cosmoabc) python package.
+For details see [Ishida et al](http://www.sciencedirect.com/science/article/pii/S2213133715000748) who analyse this application as an example of their [cosmoabc](https://pypi.python.org/pypi/cosmoabc) python package.
-This includes an input file for numcosmo simulations of the type used in the paper.
+The package includes an input file for numcosmo simulations of the type used in the paper.

 ##Simulator output available